mapprotocol/map-contracts/lightclients/near/README.md

 ## Deploy contracts

-before deploy you can refresh init data by run he following command
+before deploy you can refresh init data by run the following command

 ```
 npx hardhat run ./scripts/refresh.js
 ```

 It may fail, but it doesn't matter.
-Try it again.
+Try it again.It also doesn't matter if it never works out,you can still

+deploy.

 The deploy script is located in deploy folder .
 We can run the following command to deploy.